chadwhitacre/openpath/2024/history/index.md

 platform decay.
 If push comes to shove, another party—community or commercial—can fork an older version of the software and take it in a different direction.
-Fair Source software confers real benefits today, and it meaningfully protects both users and producers.
+Fair Source software confers real benefits today, and it meaningfully protects both users and producers against worst-case scenarios.

 ### It Was There All Along

-The paper authors credit GhostScript as the first to go this route, "around 1998" (p.
+The DOSP paper authors credit GhostScript as the first to go this route, "around 1998" (p.
 6).
 The idea is on record even earlier, from Richard Stallman himself, in of all things his March, 1998 [response to the release of the Netscape Navigator source